-- 1. Guidelines for the European Parliament election have been published by the Standards in Public Office Commission under section 4(6)(a) of the Electoral Act 1997, as amended (the Act). - 2.
-The Guidelines are for national agents of political parties.
-Separate guidelines have been published for candidates and for election agents of candidates.
-These guidelines cover the main requirements of the above legislation relating to limits on election spending. - 3.
-The Standards Commission was established in December 2001 by the Standards in Public Office Act 2001.
-The members of the Standards Commission are: - The Hon.
-Mr. Justice Daniel O'Keeffe, Chairperson of the Standards Commission: - Mr Seamus McCarthy, Comptroller and Auditor General; - Mr Peter Tyndall, Ombudsman; - Mr Peter Finnegan, Clerk of Dáil Éireann; - Ms Martin Groves, Clerk of Seanad Éireann; and - Mr Jim O'Keeffe, former member of Dáil Éireann.
+- 1. These guidelines for the Dáil bye-election have been published by the Standards in Public Office Commission (the Commission) under section 4 of the Electoral Act 1997, as amended (the Act). - 2.
+The Guidelines are for national agents of political parties, third parties, other parties and publishers.
+Separate guidelines have been published for candidates and election agents. - 3.
+These guidelines cover the main requirements of the above legislation relating to limits on election spending. - 4.
+The Commission was established in December 2001 by the Standards in Public Office Act 2001.
+The members of the Commission are: - The Hon.
+Mr. Justice Garrett Sheehan, Chairperson of the Commission; - Mr Seamus McCarthy, Comptroller and Auditor General; - Mr Peter Tyndall, Ombudsman; - Mr Peter Finnegan, Clerk of Dáil Éireann; - Mr Martin Groves, Clerk of Seanad Éireann; and - Ms Geraldine Feeney, former member of Seanad Éireann.

-The Standards Commission has a permanent Secretariat which is located at 18 Lower Leeson Street, Dublin 2.
+The Commission has a permanent Secretariat, which is located at 6 Earlsfort Terrace, Dublin 2.